310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 {% endbubble %}

 {% bubble Chiaki %}
-You’re a hero in my eyes.
+You’re a hero in my eyes, Kiryuu.
 You’re always saving me.

-Isn’t it enough that I see you that way?
+Is it not enough that I see you that way?
 {% endbubble %}

 {% bubble Kuro %}
-Yeah, I suppose it is.
-I’m such a lucky guy… I should be satisfied with just that, shouldn’t I?
+Nah?
+Not at all, I’m such a lucky guy… I should be satisfied with just that, shouldn’t I?

 Let’s go home, Morisawa.